-Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

-Bingo Match for Windows is compatible with Win 7 and Win 8.
+Bingo Match for Windows is compatible with Win 7, Win 8, and Win 10.

-Mac Version 1.3.0 is compatible with Yosemite's default security.
-Windows Version 1.1.0 uses an installer and is compatible with Win 7 and Win 8.
+Mac Version 1.4.0 is compatible with El Capitan.
+Windows Version 1.1.0 uses an installer and is compatible with Win 7, Win 8, and Win 10.

-Click here to see Bingo Caller Pro, a full featured version for Macintosh (OS 10.6 or later) and Windows (Win 7 and Win 8).
+Click here to see Bingo Caller Pro, a full featured version for Macintosh (OS 10.6 or later) and Windows (Win 7, Win 8, and Win 10).

-Click here to see Bingo Caller, a free game of Bingo for Macintosh (OS 10.6 or later) and Windows (Win 7).
+Click here to see Bingo Caller, a free game of Bingo for Macintosh (OS 10.6 or later) and Windows (Win 7, Win 8, and Win 10).

-Click here to see Business Bingo (Macintosh OS 10.6 or later; Windows Win 7 or Win 8).
+Click here to see Business Bingo (Macintosh OS 10.6 or later; Windows Win 7, Win 8, and Win 10).

 Bingo Match was developed for players who prefer to use images (vice numbers) to play a bingo-like game.
 Each Game Set has 24 images with names.
 Two default Game Sets (Default Adult with a sports theme and Default Child with an animal theme) are included and you can make your own Game Sets.
 You can also make your own game cards.
 Bingo Match is $10 shareware and you can try the Bingo Match in Demo Mode for ten minutes with each launch until registered.